ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 tisement to the hashed and classical oration
 of the statesmen, they more rapidly compre­
 hend the meaning of the text,and cons ‘que.fc
-ly unnalizo its construction with accuracy
+ly unnalizo its construction with accuracy.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_albatross_ver01:data:sn91054100:00514151003:1857031401:0314/pct:47.373712,55.241787,13.722041,18.050941/!600,600/0/default.jpg"/>
 </td>